Brooks Orpik: Washington Capitals (2014–2019)

 On July 1, 2014, the Washington Capitals signed Orpik to a five-year, $27.5 million contract as an unrestricted free agent.

 In Game 2 of Washington's 2016 playoff series against the Pittsburgh Penguins, Orpik delivered an illegal and late hit to Pittsburgh defenseman Olli Määttä, making contact with Määttä's head.
 Orpik was suspended three games for the late hit and Määttä returned a few games later to finish, and help win, the series.

 On April 23, 2018, during his fourth season with the Capitals, in 2017–18, Orpik was Washington's nomination for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities and gives back to his community.
 In the 2018 playoffs, on May 30, 2018, Orpik scored the game-winning goal in Game 2 of the 2018 Stanley Cup Finals against the Vegas Golden Knights.
 It was also the first time Orpik had scored a goal since February 20, 2016.
 On June 7, 2018, Orpik and the Capitals went on to win the Stanley Cup against the Golden Knights in five games.
 This was the first Stanley Cup for the Capitals and the second finals victory for Orpik.

-On June 22, 2018, less than three weeks after winning the Stanley Cup for the second time, and due to salary cap considerations, Orpik was traded by the Capitals to the Colorado Avalanche (alongside goaltender Philipp Grubauer) in exchange for Colorado's second-round pick in the 2018 NHL Entry Draft.
-He was immediately informed by Avalanche general manager Joe Sakic that he would be moved to a preferred destination or bought-out from the remaining year of the five-year contract he had initially signed with Washington.
+On June 22, 2018, less than three weeks after Orpik won the Stanley Cup for the second time, and due to salary cap considerations, Orpik was traded by the Capitals to the Colorado Avalanche (alongside goaltender Philipp Grubauer) in exchange for Colorado's second-round pick in the 2018 NHL Entry Draft.
+He was immediately informed by Avalanche general manager Joe Sakic that he would be moved to a preferred destination or bought out from the remaining year of the five-year contract he had initially signed with Washington.
 He was placed on unconditional waivers the following day and on June 24, he was released to free agency.
 On July 24, he signed a one-year, $1 million contract to return to Washington.

 Orpik scored the overtime game-winning goal in Game 2 of Washington's opening round 2019 playoff series against the Carolina Hurricanes, giving the Capitals a 2–0 series lead.
 This would be Orpik's last NHL goal.
 Despite this, the Capitals attempt at a Cup repeat would fall short as the Hurricanes went onto eliminate the Capitals in seven games.

 On June 25, 2019, Orpik announced his retirement from professional hockey.
 Soon after retiring, the Capitals hired Orpik as a Player Development coach.